daniielnayylor/Assignment-2/README.md

 ```
-du --block-size=1M --max-depth 1 $1 | sort -rn  > dir.txt
+du --max-depth 1 -h  | sort -rn  > dir.txt
 ```
-This code shows a list folders from the current directory and there sizes and then sends it to the text file sorted.

-After trying to use Java to make it look nicer and try and code GUI in java I have found it easier to create the GUI in C.
-The code below is what I have so far and have got it working.
+This code shows a list of directories using a traversal script that was given as an example but I am yet to understand how to fully use the traversal method so the output I get isn't what I am looking for an doesn't include the folder sizes.

 ```
 #!/bin/bash
 DIALOG_CANCEL=1